hubacekjakub/Godot-QuickStart/README.md

 - **Export presets** for Windows, Linux, and Web
 - **GitHub Actions CI/CD** for automatic builds
 - **Proper gitignore** and project structure

+## 📝 License

+This project is licensed under the [MIT License](LICENSE).
+You are free to use, modify, and distribute this template in your own projects.